Know before you go

 Situated in the Belfast Hills, between Stoneyford and Divis Mountain, Slievenacloy is one of the best examples of a species-rich grassland in Northern Ireland.

-This vast wilderness – a mosaic of unimproved meadows, purple moor grass and rush pasture - is one of our largest nature reserves and a hotspot for orchids, birds and fungi.
+This vast wilderness – a mosaic of unimproved meadows, purple moor grass and rush pasture – offers breath-taking views across Belfast and five of the six counties of Northern Ireland.
+Our largest nature reserve, Slievenacloy is undoubtedly one of the most beautiful: a treasure trove through every season.

-In early summer, the grassland supports a profusion of wildflowers particularly orchids, with nine species recorded here.
-In a good year, you might see thousands of common-spotted and butterfly orchid, along with more uncommon species such as lesser butterfly, small white and frog orchid.
+Summer brings a profusion of wildflowers particularly orchids, with nine species recorded here.
+In a good year, you might see thousands of common spotted and butterfly orchid, plus rarer varieties like lesser butterfly, small white and frog orchid.

-Butterflies and moths are also plentiful and few sites rank as high in Northern Ireland.
+It goes without saying that butterflies and moths are plentiful and few sites rank as high in Northern Ireland.
 Look out for beautiful grassland butterflies such as orange-tip, small copper, small heath, common blue, dark green fritillary, meadow brown and ringlet.
 Rare or uncommon moths include red carpet, wood tiger, narrow-bordered bee hawk-moth and marsh pug.

 On summer days scan the fields, fence posts and hedgerows - these are stomping grounds of skylark, meadow pipit, stonechat, linnet, reed bunting and more.
-Listen out for cuckoo and grasshopper warbler, two species that are scarce in Northern Ireland.
+Listen out for cuckoo and grasshopper warbler, both scarce in Northern Ireland.
 Notable birds that have occurred on spring passage include ring ouzel and grey shrike.

 If you’re lucky, you might spot Ireland’s only reptile, the common lizard, basking in the sun.